 Ellen Walker, Founder & President, Geneva

-Ellen Walker is an international human rights lawyer with a serious passion for empowering rights holders to know their own rights, and how to claim them.
-When women have equitable opportunities in STEM education and employment, the world should be a better place.
-Experienced in UN advocacy and multilateral negotiations, Ellen loves facilitating connections between people who need things changed, and people who can work with them to change those things.
-Ellen is pretty excited to be working to reduce inequalities for women and among countries while also learning to play with robots.
+Ellen Walker is an international human rights lawyer and educator with a serious passion for empowering rights holders to know their own rights, and how to claim them.
+Ellen envisioned and founded RightsTech Women (RTW) to get more women working in STEM jobs who know about their rights, while creating a bridge between technology and human rights.
+Ellen brings to RTW 10+ years of experience in successful United Nations advocacy, multilateral negotiations, and capacity transfer.
+Ellen works to reduce inequalities for women and among countries…while also learning and teaching others to program robots.
 Loves dogs (also cats) and is fluent in English and French.

 Follow RightsTech Women on LinkedIn.